gonglinyuan/jos/README.md

 **Questions 2.**

-1. *The break point test case will either generate a break point exception or a general protection fault depending on how you initialized the break point entry in the IDT (i.e., your call to`SETGATE` from `trap_init`).
+1. *The break point test case will either generate a break point exception or a general protection fault depending on how you initialized the break point entry in the IDT (i.e., your call to `SETGATE` from `trap_init`).
 Why?
 How do you need to set it up in order to get the breakpoint exception to work as specified above and what incorrect setup would cause it to trigger a general protection fault?*

-   If we pass `0` as `dpl` (privilege level) when calling `SETGATE`, the test case will generate a general protection fault because user-mode apps have no permission to execute `int 03h`.
-So we modified `dpl` to be `3`, then user-mode apps can enter the trap handler of break point exception correctly.
+   If we pass `0` as `dpl` (privilege level) when calling `SETGATE`, the test case will generate a general protection fault because user-mode programs have no permission to execute `int 03h`.
+So we modified `dpl` to be `3`, then user-mode programs can enter the trap handler of break point exception correctly.

 2. *What do you think is the point of these mechanisms, particularly in light of what the `user/softint` test program does?*